- Benefits and Total Rewards

-Prior to joining JEA, Ms. Dykes was CFO at a portfolio company of a large energy private equity firm and a principal in a renewable energy development company, where she was responsible for origination, commercial structuring, development, and capital raising for renewable energy projects.
-She also was Vice President of Investment Banking at JPMorgan.
-While at JPMorgan, Ms. Dykes was responsible for providing capital solutions for clients, including over $26 billion in financing for many municipal electric and water systems across the country, risk management product delivery, and mergers and acquisitions.
-Prior to joining JPMorgan, Ms. Dykes worked for The World Bank Group where she researched and published on private participation in infrastructure industries in developing countries.
-Ms. Dykes is a graduate of the University of Florida and holds a certificate in Advanced Management from Dartmouth College.
+Prior to joining JEA, Dykes was CFO at a portfolio company of a large energy private equity firm and a principal in a renewable energy development company, where she was responsible for origination, commercial structuring, development and capital raising for renewable energy projects.
+She also was Vice President of Investment Banking at JPMorgan, where she was responsible for providing capital solutions for clients, including more than $26 billion in financing for many municipal electric and water systems across the country, risk management product delivery, and mergers and acquisitions.
+Prior to joining JPMorgan, Dykes worked for The World Bank Group, where she researched and published on private participation in infrastructure industries in developing countries.
+Dykes is a graduate of the University of Florida and holds a Certificate in Advanced Management from Dartmouth College.

 Ted Hobson, Chief Compliance Officer